 15 Best Towns For Lake Living

 Living on the lake is fantastic, but it is not just about the beauty of the location.
-Various factors have to be considered, and deciding on this is no easy task; you need to weigh the pros and cons and err on what would be most beneficial for you and your family.
+Various factors have to be considered, and deciding on this is no easy task.
+You need to weigh the pros and cons and err on what would be most beneficial for you and your family.

-- Sandpoint, Idaho
+1. Sandpoint, Idaho

 Sandpoint is a small pristine town beautifully placed on the rim of a North Idaho lake.
-The immaculate beauty of Lake Pen Oreille --the fifth-largest natural lake in the forty-eight lower states, made Sandpoint an ideal choice for lake living.
+The immaculate beauty of Lake Pen Oreille –the fifth-largest natural lake in the forty-eight lower states, made Sandpoint an ideal choice for lake living.

-- White Lake, North Carolina
+2. White Lake, North Carolina

-North Carolina has the clearest, most pristine lake with a natural, white sandy bottom with artesian springs flowing from deep beneath the earth’s surface.
+North Carolina is one of the best lake towns that has the clearest, most pristine lake with a natural, white sandy bottom with artesian springs flowing from deep beneath the earth’s surface.

-- Blairsville, Georgia
+3. Blairsville, Georgia

 This gem in North Georgia is much more serene than some other lakes in the state, and that’s precisely what makes it a perfect place for you to realize your lake living dreams.

-- Lakeway, Texas
+4. Lakeway, Texas

 25 miles out of Austin, a laid back village of Lakeway serenely located in Lake Travis.
 Packed with the convenience of being situated nearby a Hill Country paradise at Lakeway Resort and Spa, where you can enjoy many water sports or sailing charters.
 When you start to get adventure cravings, pack a picnic and hit up one of Lake Travis’ lush parks.

 5. Lake Geneva, Wisconsin